 Our Terms of Service document identifies certain third party websites to which we may provide links, and that you may access through on our Site.
 Please check the privacy policies of these other websites to learn how they collect, use, store and share information that you may submit to them or that they collect.

-If you are a data subject as defined under the GDPR, you have eight rights.
-These are:
+If you are a Data Subject as defined under the GDPR, you have the right to:

-A. The right to be informed.
+A. Be informed.
 This is your right to be informed about what they are processing, why, and who else the data may be passed to.

-B. The right of access.
+B. Request access.
 This is your right to see what data about you is held by us.

-C. The right to rectification.
+C. Request rectification.
 This is the right to have your data corrected or amended if what is held is incorrect in some way.

-D. The right to erasure.
+D. Request erasure.
 This is the right to have your personal data to be deleted in the event that such data is no longer required for the purposes it was collected for, your consent for the processing of the data is withdrawn, or the data is being unlawfully processed.

-E. The right to restrict processing.
+E. Restrict processing.
 This is the right to ask for a temporary halt to processing of your personal data, such as in the case where a dispute or legal case has to be concluded, or the data is being corrected.